blackappsolutions/core-content-jobs/README.md

   ---

 ### Current Limitations (further development)
-* Scheduled jobs can not be terminated after the ContentSync-resource was checked-in
-* There is now overview of scheduled/running/terminated jobs
 * No retry handling
 * No Connection-/Socket-Timeouts
-* Errors are not transparent to the end user (should be provided in a property in the ContentSync-resource)
-* No support for recurring tasks

 ## Integration into the CoreMedia Blueprints

 ### Background